Cebu boobook

 The Cebu boobook or Cebu hawk-owl (Ninox rumseyi) is a species of owl in the family Strigidae.
-It is endemic to the Philippines.
+It is endemic to the Philippines found in the remnant forests of Cebu.
 It was formerly considered a subspecies of the Philippine hawk-owl, but was reclassified in 2012, as voice and other data suggested placement in a distinct species.
+It is threatened by habitat loss as Cebu is the most deforested among major Philippine islands with just 0.03% of orignal forest remaining.

 Description and taxonomy

-EBird describes the bird as "A medium-sized owl of wooded areas on the island of Cebu.
-Head and upperparts dark brown and indistinctly barred.
-Underparts orange-brown.
-Shows some white speckling in the wing, a pale bar behind the shoulder, bright yellow eyes, and white eyebrows forming an arching V-shape.
-Note the large white throat patch.
-Unmistakable.
-No other owls occur in its range.
-Song is a distinctive “wip!
-Doo-wip!
-Doh” with the middle notes falling then rising, and the final note falling.
-Also gives single 'wip' notes and rasps."
+This is a medium sized owls found in the forests of Cebu.
+It is primarily brown but has white speckling on the wings, a pale bar on the shoulder and a white throat patch and eyebrows.
+The Cebu boobook is an earless species and has a round head.
+Males and females exhibit no clear sexual dimorphism and are similar in appearance.

-The Cebu boobook is an earless species.
-Males and females are similar in appearance.
-It nests in natural cavities of older, larger trees.
+It was formerly considered a subspecies of the Philippine hawk-owl, but was reclassified in 2012, as voice and other data suggested placement in a distinct species.